caramelopardalis/browser-report/README.md

 # Browser Report

-💪💪💪Layout library for browser based reporting.
+Layout library for browser based reporting.

 We can't control browser's page breaking when contents overflowed.
 So, this library splits overflowed contents, and breaks the page on DOM tree.